Carbon tracking usually fails long before the reporting stage. It fails in the data trail.

 Better carbon tracking is not only about compliance language or sustainability messaging.
 It helps the business see where operational inefficiency hides.

-If transport data is noisy, routing may be noisy too.
-If supplier reporting is weak, procurement visibility is weak too.
-If warehouse movement records are inconsistent, other planning decisions are probably weaker than they should be.
+Noisy transport data can mean noisy routing too.
+Weak supplier reporting can weaken procurement visibility too.
+Inconsistent warehouse movement records often point to weaker planning decisions.
 Carbon tracking often exposes broader process issues that the business needed to fix anyway.

 That is why this kind of project works best when it is tied to real operations ownership, not only to a reporting deadline.